SamWindell/Signet/docs/usage.md

 `--threshold FLOAT:INT in [-200 - 0]`
 The threshold in decibels to which anything under it should be considered silence.

-## :sound: seamless-loop
-### Description:
-Turns the file(s) into seamless loops.
-If you specify a crossfade-percent of 0, the algorithm will trim the file down to the smallest possible seamless-sounding loop, which starts and ends on a zero crossings.
-Useful if you have samples that you know are regularly repeating (for example a synth sawtooth).
-If you specify a non-zero crossfade-percent, the given percentage of audio from the start of the file will be faded onto the end of the file.
-Due to this overlap, the resulting file is shorter.

-### Usage:
-  `seamless-loop` `crossfade-percent [strictness-percent]`

-### Arguments:
-`crossfade-percent FLOAT:INT in [0 - 100] REQUIRED`
-The size of the crossfade region as a percent of the whole file.
-If this is zero then the algorithm will scan the file for the smallest possible loop, starting and ending on zero-crossings, and trim the file to that be that loop.

-`strictness-percent FLOAT:INT in [1 - 100]`
-How strict should the algorithm be when detecting loops when you specify 0 for crossfade-percent.
-Has no use if crossfade-percent is non-zero.
-Default is 50.

-## :sound: trim
-### Description:
-Removes the start or end of the file(s).
-This command has 2 subcommands, 'start' and 'end'; one of which must be specified.
-For each, the amount to remove must be specified.

-### Usage:
-  `trim` `COMMAND`

-### Commands:
-#### start
-##### Description:
-Removes the start of the file.

-##### Arguments:
-`trim-start-length TEXT REQUIRED`
-The amount to remove from the start.
-This value is a number directly followed by a unit.
-The unit can be one of {s, ms, %, smp}.
-These represent {Seconds, Milliseconds, Percent, Samples} respectively.
-The percent option specifies the duration relative to the whole length of the sample.
-Examples of audio durations are: 5s, 12.5%, 250ms or 42909smp.

-#### end
-##### Description:
-Removes the end of the file.

-##### Arguments:
-`trim-end-length TEXT REQUIRED`
-The amount to remove from the end.
-This value is a number directly followed by a unit.
-The unit can be one of {s, ms, %, smp}.
-These represent {Seconds, Milliseconds, Percent, Samples} respectively.
-The percent option specifies the duration relative to the whole length of the sample.
-Examples of audio durations are: 5s, 12.5%, 250ms or 42909smp.

 ## :sound: tune
 ### Description: